nickovic/rtamt/README.md

 }
 ```

-Finally, the following program is correct, because the temporal bound is explicitely defined between `500s` and `1500s`, while the sampling period equals to `1s`.
+Finally, the following program is correct, because the temporal bound is explicitly defined between `500s` and `1500s`, while the sampling period equals to `1s`.

 ```python
 # examples/documentation/time_units_8.py